sayo-hs/heftia/docs/03 Delimited Continuation.md

 # Example 3 - Delimited Continuation

-In this chapter, using an example, we'll demonstrate how `heftia-effects` facilitates the handling of delimited continuations.
+In this section, using an example, we'll demonstrate how `heftia-effects` facilitates the handling of delimited continuations.

 ## `fork` effect